Tokina AF 100-300mm f/4 AT-X II - Review / Lab Test Report - Analysis

 Page 2 of 2

-The level of distortions is very low throughout the zoom range.
+The level of distortion is very low throughout the zoom range.
 At 100mm

-the lens is free of distortions changing to very slight pincushion distortions
+the lens is free of distortion changing to very slight pincushion distortion

 at 200mm and 300mm.